chewymole/cfcGenerator/README.md

   - Simple to add new templates
   - Supports almost any programming language
 - Included Templates:
-  - CFML
   - Taffy API (DAO and Service)
   - ORM CFC's (Tag and Script)
   - CF DAO's
   - CF Service's
   - CF Bean's
-  - JS
-    - Express Routes
-    - Sequelize Model
-    - DAO
-    - Model
-  - PHP Laravel
-    - API Controller
-    - API Routes
-    - Model

 ### Other features: